 Electricity generation from renewables in China will also increase from the current 22 percent to 34 percent, with much of the increase coming from wind which foresees a more than six-fold growth.
 China will experience the highest growth in nuclear generation in the world, with nuclear increasing from a 3 percent share of the country’s energy generation to 11 percent.

 The World’s Coal Generation Future

 The global generation of coal is expected to remain at around 8 billion tonnes from 2015 to 2040.
-The report’s projections also show constant trend when it comes to the overall world production capacity, however, the producer profiles are likely to change.
+The report’s projections also show a constant trend when it comes to the overall world production capacity, however, the producer profiles are likely to change.
 Today, China, India and the US are the largest coal producers in the world.
-Notably, among the three countries, it’s only India that recorded a growth in coal production in the IEO2017.
+Notably, among the three countries, it’s only India that recorded growth in coal production in the IEO2017.

 Besides India, coal production is expected to increase in Africa and Australia.
-In addition, the report indicates that use of coal will continue to grow in India and a few other developing countries.
+In addition, the report indicates that the use of coal will continue to grow in India and a few other developing countries.
 Sadly, this seems to be offsetting reduction milestones achieved in coal-related carbon emissions in other parts of the world.